microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/activity.md

 });
 ```

-Since the micro:bit will be swinging back and forth, the acceleration will only be positive half of the time.
+Since the @boardname@ will be swinging back and forth, the acceleration will only be positive half of the time.
 Thus, to always get a positive value, we want to take the absolute value of the acceleration.

 ```blocks